tobyperrett/few-shot-action-recognition/README.md

 - [HMDB51](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/#Downloads)

 Once you've downloaded the datasets, you can use the extract scripts to extract frames and put them in train/val/test folders.
 You'll need to modify the paths at the top of the scripts.
-To remove unnecessary frames and save space (i.e. just leave 8 uniformly sampled frames), you can use shrink_dataset.py.
+To remove unnecessary frames and save space (e.g. just leave 8 uniformly sampled frames), you can use shrink_dataset.py.
+Again, modify the paths at the top of the sctipt.

 ## Running